Today, I will share my top 10 Amway Success Tips of all time.

-Make sure that you schedule time each week (and every day) for your kids, your spouse, your faith, and whatever else is important to you.
-Your business doesn’t have to consume your entire life for you to become successful.
+Make sure you schedule time each week (and every day) for your kids, your spouse, your faith, and whatever else is important to you.
+Your Amway business doesn’t have to consume your entire life for you to succeed.

-You can work your Amway business an hour or two a day and be very successful, if you do it consistently, and work smart.
-Check out some of my best time management tips.
+You can work your Amway business an hour or two a day and succeed, if you do it consistently, and work smart.

 Our society is filled with short-term thinkers.
 Most people live pay-day to pay-day and can’t think past their next paycheck.

-To be honest with you, the odds of you building a successful Amway business (or any business) in your first year is almost impossible.
-Most businesses take a couple years just to be profitable and five to ten years to be stable and successful.
+To be honest with you, the odds of you building a successful Amway business (or any business) in your first year or two is almost impossible.
+Most businesses take a couple of years just to be profitable and five to ten years to be stable and successful.

 Considering you are building your Amway business part-time, it’s going to take a while to make it to the top ranks, and make a good income.
 Most of the Diamonds I’ve studied took anywhere from five to ten years (or more) just to make it to Diamond.

-Realize that good things won’t typically happen overnight.
-It takes time to build a successful business.
-Learn more about the long-term view.
+Realize that good things don’t happen overnight.
+It takes time to build a successful business of any kind.

 I learned this valuable lesson from Jim Rohn.
-It’s so true.
 Part-time is better than full-time.

-At first, I thought he was crazy for saying this, but after processing it and thinking about it for a couple years, it makes a lot of sense to me now.
+At first, I thought he was crazy for saying this, but after processing it and thinking about it, it makes a lot of sense to me now.

 Think about it this way.
-If you can work your Amway business just 1-2 hours per day and build up your business, even to the Platinum level, in three to four years, that is a very good deal.
+If you can work your Amway business just thirty to ninety minutes per day and build up your business, even to the Platinum level, in three to four years, that is a great deal.

 If you can maintain your business working 10-20 hours per week (40 to 80 hours per month) and earn $3k to $5, that is huge.

 In fact, many six figure earners in many MLM Companies still keep their day job and build their business part-time!
 Remember, it takes time to produce a significant cash flow in ANY new business.
-It typically takes a few years just to build a profitable business (in the real world).
+It typically takes one to three YEARS to build a profitable business (in the real world).

 Stay part-time in Amway as long as you can.
 Invest the money.
-Pay off debt.
+Pay off your debt.
 Live below your means.
+Save for a rainy day!
 Keep Amway as your side hustle.

 Keep your day job.
 Spend time with your family.
 Enjoy life.
 And remember that part-time is better than some-time or no-time.
 In many cases, it’s even better than full-time.

 I’ve recently read that most Americans are just one or two paydays away from bankruptcy.
 I’ve also read that most divorces happen because of money issues (lack of money).
-In addition, most people can’t see themselves making $50,000 or $100,000 per year.
+In addition, most people can’t see themselves making six figures.

-When you talk with prospects, by all means talk about the income potential, but don’t forget to show them how Amway could help them earn an extra $300 to $500 per month.
+When you talk with prospects, by all means talk about the income potential, but don’t forget to show them how Amway could help them earn an extra $300 to $500 per month as well.
 This is what will appeal to most people you talk with.

 Bonus Tip: Don’t Waste Your Time with the Wrong People